trufflesuite/trufflesuite.com/src/blog/the-infura-sdk-nft-truffle-box-all-you-need-to-know/index.md

 For a detailed description of how to use the SDK for deploying an NFT, minting and transferring an NFT, and fetching NFT metadata, please refer to the [how-to section](https://docs.infura.io/infura/infura-custom-apis/nft-sdk/how-to) of the Infura NFT API documentation.

-## Infura NFT Truffle Box
+## The Infura NFT SDK Truffle Box

-To further simplify the developer experience for NFT developers and creators using the Infura NFT API and the SDK, Truffle is happy to announce the release of the [Infura NFT Truffle Box](https://github.com/truffle-box/infura-nft-sdk-box), a set of boilerplate code that enables NFT developers, using Truffle, to take their ideas from concept to reality, as quickly as possible, by allowing them to focus on the most important and unique parts of their projects: the application logic, while taking care of all other aspects such as project configuration, deployment, and environment variables.
+To further simplify the developer experience for NFT developers and creators using the Infura NFT API and the SDK, Truffle is happy to announce the release of the [Infura NFT SDK Truffle Box](https://github.com/truffle-box/infura-nft-sdk-box), a set of boilerplate code that enables NFT developers, using Truffle, to take their ideas from concept to reality, as quickly as possible, by allowing them to focus on the most important and unique parts of their projects: the application logic, while taking care of all other aspects such as project configuration, deployment, and environment variables.

 ## Installation and setup

-To use the Infura NFT Truffle Box, you have to meet the following requirements:
+To use the Infura NFT SDK Truffle Box, you have to meet the following requirements:

 - Node.js 10.x or later
 - NPM version 5.2 or later